HMRC New Starter Checklist Explained for Employers

 The HM Revenue and Customs Starter Checklist, or HMRC starter checklist for short, is a form new employees without a P45 must complete.

 Previously known as the P46, it’s one of the key employment forms for new employees which should be included as part of the onboarding phase.
-Ensuring this form gets filled out means you can upload everything into your payroll system right from the start and tax new staff correctly from their first payday.
+Ensuring the HMRC new starter form gets filled out means you can upload everything into your payroll system right from the start and tax new staff correctly from their first payday.

 Let’s take a closer look at what the new employee starter form is within payroll and how to use one.